-1.11.7.1 Rational Method Calculation of Peak Flows
+1.11.64.11.1.5.1 Rational Method Calculation of Peak Flows

-In the calculation of pre development flows, overland sheet flow time should be calculated by Friend's equation as described in QUDM.
-In calculation of post development flows, QUDM standard inlet times should be adopted or sheet flow times should be calculated by Friend's equation and combined with segmental travel times, whichever is more appropriate to the particular circumstances.
+In the calculation of pre development flows, overland sheet flow time shouldmust be calculated by Friend's equation as described in QUDM.
+In calculation of post development flows, QUDM standard inlet times shouldmust be adopted or sheet flow times shouldmust be calculated by Friend's equation and combined with segmental travel times, whichever is more appropriate to the particular circumstances.

-Rainfall intensity tabulation should be used.
+Rainfall intensity tabulation shouldmust be used.
 Rainfall intensities are to be calculated using methods provided in AR&R. The adopted method, supporting tables/ calculations and relevant co-ordinates are to be provided.

-Coefficient of Discharge should be calculated using QUDM.
+Coefficient of Discharge shouldmust be calculated using QUDM.

-Percentage impervious verses development category should be as per the table below:
+Percentage Fraction impervious verses development category for each zone and/or precinct is should be as per the table below: